awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

   Set your Lambda function as the source and **IoT Cloud** as the target\.
 For instructions, see [this step](config-lambda.md#group-subscriptions)\.

-  Follow the steps in [Verify the Lambda Function Is Running on the Device](lambda-check.md) to view the messages in the AWS IoT console\.
+  Follow the steps in [Verify the Lambda Function Is Running on the Core Device](lambda-check.md) to view the messages in the AWS IoT console\.

 **Note**
 To avoid incurring charges for message sent to AWS IoT after you finish testing, stop the Greengrass daemon, and then terminate the example server\.